-The CGDirector PC-Builder helps you find the best Computer and Workstation Parts for your specific use case and available Budget.
-Be that 3D GPU Rendering, 3D Modeling, Video Editing, Motion Design, After Effects, Cinema 4D, CPU Rendering and many others.
+The CGDirector PC-Builder helps you find the best Computer and Workstation Parts for your specific use case and available budget, by recommending highly compatible and best-performing hardware:

 Missing specific Parts / Brands?

 We are extending the CGDirector PC Builder constantly.
 Right now, the best Hardware Components from Asus, MSI, Corsair, Seasonic, be quiet, AMD, Intel, Nvidia, Fractal Design, Samsung, Adata, ASROCK, Western Digital, Seagate, Gigabyte, Noctua, Phanteks, Crucial, Fractal Design have been added.

 More will follow, after we were able to test them thoroughly, and if we find the parts to be reliable.

 Laptop Brands currently include MSI, Asus, Razer, Gigabyte with more to follow soon.

 Why is the Budget Min / Max capped?

 Minimum and Maximum Budget is purposely capped in the PC-Builder.
 This is because it would not make sense in getting an even cheaper or even more expensive PC than the suggested range for the selected use-case.